 - Select the desired assistance level.

-- Display the battery capacity remaining.
+- Display the available battery capacity.

 Where the instructions refer to a ‘short press this indicates one quick press of the button and then release.

-To turn the system on, short press the button and the LED’s will illuminate.
+To turn the system on, short press the button and the LEDs will illuminate.